 Basic (and high quality!) supplements are much safer than prescription drugs that mask the symptoms of underlying nutrient deficiencies.
 Untreated deficiencies can cause serious complications down the road.

-If you have any questions about niacin and alcohol, please post them in the comment box below.
+If you have any questions, please post them in the comment box below.

 What vitamins do you need when you quit drinking?

 Alcohol is a diuretic and a toxin that contributes to deficiencies in nutrients, hormones, and neurotransmitters.
 People who quit drinking should consider natural supplementation with vitamins, minerals, amino acids, and fatty acids to heal the body and brain after quitting.